 UPDATES AND EXTRAS

-Events from a story, or a background scene that
+Events or places from a story, or a background scene that

 didn't make it into the novel.